 Colour

-Retroreflective material is typically available in signal colours for (white, yellow, red, green, blue and orange).
+Retroreflective material is typically available in signal colours for white, yellow, red, green, blue and orange.

-Although there is a colour for orange, but it is not recommended to use this colour for Aids to Navigation purpose due to its confusion with yellow and red.
+Although there is a colour for orange, but it is not recommended to use this colour for Marine Aids to Navigation purpose due to its confusion with yellow and red.

 The surface colour is described by a luminance factor β and two chromaticity coordinates x, y (see IALA Recommendation E – 108 On Surface Colours).

-Measurement of colour of retroreflective material is carried out by same method as for other surfaces colours and in accordance with IALA Recommendation E – 108 On Surface Colours.
+Measurement of the colour of retroreflective material is carried out by same method as for other surfaces colours and in accordance with IALA Recommendation E – 108 On Surface Colours.

-The table below, figure 16, shows chromaticity coordinate for the above mentioned retroreflective material.
-A typical way to present the actual chromaticity coordinates and luminance factors in data sheet is displaying corner coordinate belonging to a specific standard and then confirms that the actual retroreflective material is accordance to that standard.
+The table below, figure 16, shows the chromaticity coordinates for the above mentioned retroreflective material.
+A typical way to present the actual chromaticity coordinates and luminance factors in a data sheet is displaying corner coordinate belonging to a specific standard and then confirm that the actual retroreflective material is in accordance to that standard.

-Almost the chromaticity coordinate for colour specification in datasheets are for daytime observation but some manufacture has also information of night time observation.
+Almost always the chromaticity coordinates for colour specification in datasheets are for daytime observations but some manufacturers also have information of night time observations.
 For retroreflective-fluorescent material, the colour specification is usually available both for daytime and night time due to use also in daytime.

 Retroreflective film in black colour is available.
-In daytime it is visual black and during night time, when illuminated, it will appears white.
+In daytime it is visibly black and during night time, when illuminated, it will appear white.